Houla, Lebanon: Modern era

-On October 24, 1948, the city fell in Israeli's occupation without resistance, children and women were expelled, and men aging from 15 to 60 were gathered in a house.
+On October 24, 1948, the city fell under Israeli occupation without resistance, children and women were expelled, and men aging from 15 to 60 were gathered in a house.
+On 1 November, the house was blown up with the prisoners still inside.
+This incident is known as the Hula massacre.

-Between October 30, and November 1, these men were shot dead by lieutenant Shmuel Lahis and his friend, and then they blow the house on their dead bodies. an incident which is known as the Hula massacre.

 Following the 1982 invasion Hula became part of the Israeli Security Zone.

 On 6 April 1992 an Israeli Army convoy was ambushed in Hula.
 Two soldiers were killed and 5 wounded.
-Islamic Jihad Movement in Palestine, based in Sidon, claimed responsibility.
-The target had been Major-General Yitzhak Mordechai, head of Israel’s Northern Command.
+Islamic Jihad Organization, based in Baalbek, claimed responsibility.
+The target had been Major-General Yitzhak Mordechai, head of Israel's Northern Command.
 But he had left the convoy earlier.
 Three of the attackers were killed.

 During the 2006 Israel-Lebanon conflict, on July 15, two young women were killed by an Israeli airstrike at the village.
-On August 7, 2006, an Israeli airstrike on Houla killed another civilian.
+On August 7, 2006, an Israeli airstrike on Hula killed another civilian.

+During the Israel–Lebanon border clashes, the IDF conducted a drone strike that destroyed a Hezbollah anti-tank guided missile squad in Houla after they launched a missile against the nearby Israeli community of Margaliot.

+On 2 June 2024, two shepherds were killed in an Israeli airstrike on a house in the village.

+Demographics

+In 2014 Muslims made up 99.48% of registered voters in Houla.
+98.74% of the voters were Shiite Muslims.